epfml/disco/docs/TASK.md

 1. On the [DISCO website](https://epfml.github.io/disco/#), click on `Get Started` and then `Create`.
 2. Fill in all the relevant information for the task
 3. Upload model files: 1) a TF.js architecture file in JSON format (cf. the _Uploading ML models_ section) as well as a weight file (`.bin` format), which is necessary in this case.
-This is the initial weights provided to new users joining your task (pre-trained or random initialisation).
+This is the initial weights provided to new users joining your task (pre-trained or random initialization).

 ## 3. Implementing custom tasks